 Step 3: Turn OFF Gas

 Next, identify the gas valve and turn it off.
 Most furnaces have a small valve near the bottom of the furnace.
-In general the gas valve has three settings, "ON", "OFF", and "PILOT".
+Gas valves generally have three settings: "ON," "OFF," and "PILOT".
 Turn the valve so that it’s in the “OFF” position.
 Before you take the next step, it is very important to wait for at least 5 minutes to ensure all gas has cleared out the pipes.
-Otherwise a catastrophe could ensue.
+Otherwise, a catastrophe could ensue.

 Step 4: WAIT 5 Minutes, then Turn Gas to "Pilot"

-After waiting 5 minutes turn the gas valve to the position “PILOT”.
-It is critical that all the gas has dissipated before turning the gas position to pilot.
+After waiting 5 minutes, turn the gas valve to the “PILOT” position.
+It is critical that all the gas has dissipated before you do this.
 A few minutes could be the difference between peace and a disaster.
 Remember, gas is explosive!

 Step 5: Hold Reset Button

 Next, hold the reset button.
-The reset button is near the gas valve, but if you have trouble finding it, your furnace owner’s manual should guide you in the right direction.
+It is near the gas valve, but if you have trouble finding it, your furnace's owner’s manual should guide you in the right direction.

-Step 6: Press Igniter While Holding Reset Button
+Step 6: Press The Igniter While Holding The Reset Button

-Now as you continue to hold the reset button down, press the igniter to light the flame.
+As you continue to hold the reset button down, press the igniter to light the flame.
 Once the flame is lit, release the igniter and continue to hold down the reset button.
-Keep the reset button pressed down for 20-30 seconds.
-If you do not have a manual igniter you can use a BBQ lighter to light the pilot.
+Keep it pressed down for 20-30 seconds.
+As we mentioned before, if you do not have a manual igniter, you can use a BBQ lighter to light the pilot.

 pilot light in furnace